whisthq/technical-interviews/logging-dashboard/README.md

 **version**: An internal version number that helps us keep track of which GitHub commit the streaming tech is running on.

-Given these logs, your task is to implement the following features:
+Given these logs, your task is to implement the following features in a **single-page dashboard**:

 1. **An interface to view the logs**: Build a nice, clean UI where we can scroll through the big list and easily access the server/client logs and view the other fields (connection_id, ip, last_updated, etc.).
 For example, something really simple would be to build a table where each row of the table is an entry in the list.